kozodoi/website/_pages/p2_talks.md

   </div>
   <div class="content">
     <h1>Talks</h1>
-    <p><span class="cover-desc" style="color:var(--page-desc-color)">I regularly give talks on ML topics at academic conferences, AI meetups and other events.
+    <p><span class="cover-desc" style="color:var(--page-desc-color)">I regularly give talks on AI and ML topics at academic conferences, AI meetups and other events.
 Below, you can find links to videos and slides of selected talks.</span></p>
   </div>
 </div>

-<p><span class="page-desc">I regularly give talks on ML topics at academic conferences, AI meetups and other events.
+<p><span class="page-desc">I regularly give talks on AI and ML topics at academic conferences, AI meetups and other events.
 Below, you can find links to videos and slides of selected talks.</span></p>

 <!----------------------------------------------------------------------------->